ankudinov/ansible-devcontainer/marp_slides.md

 ![bg right fit drop-shadow:0,5px,10px,rgba(0,0,0,.4) opacity:85%](img/prebuilt-action-light.png)

-- Building a dev container locally may not be optimal and increases the risk of changing dependencies.
+- Local dev container builds are not always optimal:
+  - They can be slow
+  - Dependencies can change
+  - Expertise required to troubleshoot a failed container build is not always available
+  - Security restrictions can break local builds
+  - ...
+20 other reasons nobody was thinking about
-- You can pre-built your own dev container and upload to any container registry.
+- Solution: pre-build your own dev container and upload to any container registry.
 - One of the best combos:
   - [Github Container Registry](https://github.blog/2020-09-01-introducing-github-container-registry/)
   - [devcontainers/ci@v0.3](https://github.com/devcontainers/ci) action